 Even today, you will find that the viking heritage is still very much present in Norway.
 And especially in the South.
 The shores along the Oslofjord used to be buzzing with vibrant city life, international trade markets, and feuds between local viking chiefs.
 VisitVestfold even recommends their very own Viking Way – here you can walk in the footsteps of the vikings all the way from Mølen to Borre.
 Along the way, you will find museums and information about the wild life of the vikings that once used to inhabit these areas.

-Admittingly, Kaupang is mostly inhabited by sheep, farms and summer houses these days, and it can be hard to imagine all the history that was once made along these wild shores of ours.
+Admittingly, Kaupang is these days mostly inhabited by sheep, farms and summer houses these days, and it can be hard to imagine all the history that was once made along these wild shores of ours.
 A visit to the local Kaupang Viking Museum (Vikingbyen Kaupang for my Scandi readers) is definitely recommended for those of you who would like a wee taste of what life was really like during the Viking Age.

 And who knows, if you decide to walk around the burial sites at night you might catch a glimpse of the viking witch that is said to be dancing around in the woods…